 Indirect commissions, such as those paid to financial advisors by product providers or investment companies, do not qualify for tax deductions.
 Since these commissions are payments made by third parties and not directly incurred by you, the individual seeking financial advice, they are typically not eligible for tax deductibility.

-In addition to the specific types of financial advice fees we discussed earlier, there are other financial advice expenses that you can claim as tax deductions.
+In addition to the specific types of financial advice fees discussed, there are other financial advice expenses that you can claim as tax deductions.
 These expenses include:

 Superannuation Fund-Related Expenses